 In an age when water catchment and filtration technology exists in abundance, much of the drinking water in Rwanda is unsanitary.
 We see its effects in the health of the most vulnerable.
 The childhood mortality rate there is about 1 in 10, due to the prevalence of water-born disease.

 Yet, this sad reality does not have to be.
 In 2008, 20 Liters in partnership with World Relief Rwanda began working in the Rwandan sector of Masaka to bring filtration solutions to those most vulnerable there.

 A small sector to the west of Masaka, Gahanga is inhabited by 19,632 people across 41 villages.
 Located near to the Nyabarongo River, some within this region only walk a 1/3 of a mile, while others in the Gahangan villages must walk up to 1.2 miles to the closest swamp or river to collect water—water that will make them sick without a filter.
 With no hospital in their district and only 1 health center, that can create a lethal situation.
-Our work in this region began in June 2012 and will run through September 2013, with the majority of our efforts focused on the installation of SAM 3 filters.
-Visit our 3-year-plan to learn more and see where we’ll focus next.
+As of June 2014, we have installed 2403 SAM 3 filters (one per household), and 11 Rainwater Harvest Systems.